 Hypertension is also a significant risk factor that aggravates already present eye diseases.
 The presence of untreated hypertension accelerates the progress of diabetic retinopathy.
 Individuals with hypertension are prone to develop sudden vision loss due to the formation of blood clots in the retinal vein and the retinal artery.
 In addition, hypertension may hasten the onset of glaucoma (raised pressure within the eye) causing gradual blindness.

 What are the symptoms of eye damage due to hypertension?

 The eye damage due to hypertension is gradual, and in many cases, it is painless.
 Hence, individuals may not seek treatment immediately.
 It is prudent to be vigilant.
 The following are warning signs of eye disease in individuals with hypertension:

 How do you prevent hypertensive eye disease?

 Fortunately, early diagnosis and control of hypertension can halt and even reverse the retinopathy of hypertension.
 It is advised to get a comprehensive eye checkup done when the hypertension is first diagnosed.
-This comprehensive examination involves screening for visual acuity, eye pressure, and a fundoscopy to examine the condition of the optic nerve and retina.
+This comprehensive examination involves screening for visual acuity, and eye pressure, and a fundoscopy to examine the condition of the optic nerve and retina.
 It is advised to repeat the examination annually to identify and treat the problems in time.

-In individuals with an added history of diabetic retinopathy, a test known as a fluorescein angiography may be conducted to investigate the blood flow into the retina.
-This test takes pictures of the back of the eye before and after injection of a special dye (fluorescein).
+In individuals with an added history of diabetic retinopathy, a test known as fluorescein angiography may be conducted to investigate the blood flow into the retina.
+This test takes pictures of the back of the eye before and after the injection of a special dye (fluorescein).
 This test allows us to see if the retinal cells are leaky, swollen, or need proper treatment.

 Along with this, lifestyle changes can also halt the progression of retinal damage.
 The following measures might help you if you already have the symptoms: